 This issue arises frequently enough to deserve comment.
 Standards for quality climate measurements require open exposures away from heat sources, buildings, pavement, close vegetation and tall trees, and human intrusion (thus away from property lines).
 By their nature, sites that meet these standards are usually quite visible.
-In many settings (such as heavily forested areas) these sites also are quite rare, making them precisely the same places that managers wish to protect from aesthetic intrusion.
+These sites are also quite rare, making them precisely the same places that managers wish to protect from aesthetic intrusion.
 The most suitable and scientifically defensible sites frequently are rejected as candidate locations for weather/climate stations.
 Most weather/climate stations, therefore, tend to be "hidden" but many of these hidden locations have inferior exposures.
 Some measure of compromise is nearly always called for in siting weather and climate stations.